imagej/imagej.github.io/_pages/Troubleshooting.md

 | 51.0          | Java SE 7    |
 | 52.0          | Java SE 8    |

-See [Java version history](wikipedia_Java_version_history "wikilink") for more information about these different versions.
+See {% include wikipedia title='Java version history' text='Java version history'%} for more information about these different versions.

 To control the version of Java that ImageJ uses, see [How do I launch ImageJ with a different version of Java](Frequently_Asked_Questions#How_do_I_launch_ImageJ_with_a_different_version_of_Java.3F "wikilink").